tomasz-lisowski/plain-build-gen/README.md

 # Plain Build Gen
-A utility which reads a config file describing what should be built and gnerates a windows batch script which can then be used to build the program.
-This avoids having to run a build system which might be desirable.
+A utility which reads a config file describing what should be built and how, and generates a Windows batch script which can then be used to build the C code.
+This avoids having to run a build system which might be desirable but if there are new files or extra libraries, this obviously needs to be re-run.
 ## Usage
 There is an example config file at `/misc/test.plain_build_gen.cfg` which can be passed into the tool to generate a build script for building itself.
 This config file also serves as a showcase of